nestjs/docs.nestjs.com/content/techniques/hot-reload.md

 }
 ```

-This function takes the original object containing default webpack configuration and returns a modified one with an applied `HotModuleReplacementPlugin` plugin.
+This function takes the original object containing the default webpack configuration and returns a modified one with an applied `HotModuleReplacementPlugin` plugin.

 #### Hot-Module Replacement

-In order to enable **HMR**, we have to open the application entry file (`main.ts`) and add a few webpack-related instructions.
+In order to enable **HMR**, open the application entry file (`main.ts`) and add several webpack-related instructions, as shown below:

 ```typescript
 declare const module: any;